cinematicme/mac-scripts/README.md

 # mac-scripts

  Some Useful Mac Scripts for Home and Enterprise

- also, schpoooooooooooooop! (you know what it means.)